Almansi-type decomposition for slice regular functions of several quaternionic variables: Almansi-type decomposition

 \end{prop}

-\begin{oss} The previous characterization resembles the one given in \cite[Theorem 3.23]{Several}, in which iterations of spherical values and spherical derivatives (also referred as truncated spherical derivatives $\mathcal{D}_\epsilon(f)$) has been used.
-It is easy to see that you can express truncated spherical derivatives as real combinations of the components $\mathcal{S}^m_K(f)$ and viceversa, making the two characterizations equivalent. \end{oss}
+\begin{oss} The previous characterization resembles the one given in \cite[Theorem 3.23]{Several}, in which iterations of spherical values and spherical derivatives (also referred as truncated spherical derivatives $\mathcal{D}_\epsilon(f)$) have been used.
+It is easy to see that truncated spherical derivatives can be expressed as real combinations of the components $\mathcal{S}^{\llbracket m\rrbracket}_K(f)$ and viceversa, making the two characterizations equivalent. \end{oss}